danielv089/danielv089/README.md

 📚[**All Courses & Certificates**](https://danielv089.github.io/certificates.html)

 ## 🛠️ Projects:
-Through these projects, I aim to grow my expertise and gain practical experience in solving real-world data challenges.
+Through the projects featured on my site, I aim to grow my expertise and gain practical experience in solving real-world data challenges.
 Feel free to explore my work and connect if you want to collaborate or share insights!

 - [**Python ETL Project: Scraping, Transforming, and Loading Book Data**](https://github.com/danielv089/bookstore-etl-pipeline-project)